bozsahin/thebench/README.md

 <code>~/.thebenchhistory</code> This file contains history of your command use for easier recall.

-<code>~/.local/bin/thebench</code> This is the executable that allows access to TheBench for anyone on your system from anywhere.
+<code>~/.local/bin/thebench</code> This is the executable that allows access to TheBench from anywhere in your personal account.

 Please do not alter them manually.